 Do you ever get tired of looking at that drawer full of old cell phones?

 Me too.
-They're not quite current enough phone models for a service provider trade-in program, but they're still in good condition.
+These phone models are not quite current enough for a service provider trade-in program, but they're still in good condition.
 Let's face it: you're never going to use them again, yet you just can't bring yourself to throw them away.
 That's a good thing!
 Throwing electronic devices into the trash is terrible for the environment.
 There's got to be a better way, right?

 Right - there is.
 Rather than letting them continue to collect dust, you can sell your cell phones.
 What's better than protecting the environment while picking up a little bit of extra cash?